complexorganizations/firestore-manager/.github/readme.md

 # Firestore (Export|Import|Delete)

 #### Features
-- Being able to import json documents to firestore
+- Being able to import local json documents to firestore
+- Being able to export json documents from firestore to local
 - Being able to delete a certain document from firestore
-- Being able to import any size document to firestore

 #### Usage
 ```